gnyers/python-tuesday/session9/README.md

 ### Snippets to get types and attributes of files and directories

 File system objects have several attributes, e.g.:

-- type, such as: file, directory, (such as: files, directories, hard- and symbolic links, sockets etc...
+- **type**, such as: file, directory, symbolic links, sockets etc...
-- permissions, such as:
-  - on Linux, MacOS X and Unix-like OS: readable, writeable or executable for owner, group-owner and others
+- **permissions**, e.g.: on Linux, MacOS X and other Unix-like OSs: readable, writeable or executable for owner, group-owner and others
+- **timestamps**, e.g.: last -creation, -modification and -access
+- etc...

 1. Does `README.md` exists in the current working directory?

+   A simple snippet showing how to build the existence check into an `if` construct:

    ~~~python
    import os.path as p                 # load os.path module, alias it to `p`